Arizona Leisure - Vacation Guide

 If you are visiting Tucson, it's a great time to consider a jaunt across the Arizona border into Nogales, Sonora, Mexico and get a taste of the charm and traditions of Old Mexico.
 Nogales is only about 60 miles south of Tucson on Interstate 19.
 Before crossing the border. you'll first arrive in Nogales, Arizona.
 Yes, these "twin cities" in two different countries share the same name of Nogales.

-Mexican style dress - Nogales style.They also share a rich history that extends back thousands of years ago when ancient Native civilizations passed through the area on trading expeditions.
+Traditional Mexican dress and shopping in Nogales MexicoThey also share a rich history that extends back thousands of years ago when ancient Native civilizations passed through the area on trading expeditions.
 In the 1500s, Spanish Missionaries and Conquistador Explorers came to the area seeking the riches of gold.
 Hence the area peoples developed cultures and traditions steeped in both Spanish and Indian customs.
+Enjoy a day shopping and lunch in Nogales, Mexico - quick and simple.

-The settlements in the area were split when the Gasden Purchase defined the border between Mexico and the Arizona Territory.
+The settlements in the area were split when the Gadsden Purchase defined the border between Mexico and the Arizona Territory.
 As we know them today, they became Nogales, Arizona and Nogales, Sonora, Mexico.

 About Nogales Mexico